 In 2020, technical programs will continue to be focused on support of the EIS process and federal permitting of the Pebble Project.
-Activities in this regard are expected to include completing a comprehensive review of the Final EIS, providing responses to Request for Information from the USACE, and planning and implementing engineering and environmental field studies and data collection programs.
-In addition, the Company will continue to engage and consult with project stakeholders to share information and gather feedback on the Pebble Project.
+Activities have included providing responses to Request for Information from the USACE, and planning and implementing engineering and environmental field studies and data collection programs.
+In addition, the Company has continued to engage and consult with project stakeholders to share information and gather feedback on the Pebble Project.